 When my daughter reached 18 she was severely overweight.
 I was terrified of the idea of her going out in the world trying to make a life for herself in that condition.
 I knew all too well how cruel the world is to the obese.
 I was desperate to find an answer for her that I had not been able to find for myself.
 It was in that moment that I remembered Cambridge.
 I didn't know if it even still existed, but I went online and found it!
 I knew I had found our ticket to freedom!
 I ordered a case immediately.
 I was so excited and so very ready to change our lives.
 We got started on it.
 It was an amazing transformation for us both.
 Because of my amazing results, everyone assumed I'd had surgery.
 I once again became a Cambridge Diet Distributor and had a goal to help as many people as I could escape the prison of obesity. *I continued until I shed over 120 pounds.
 I wasn't at goal, but I was happy!
 I was able to enjoy several years of being active and involved in life again.
 The knee pain was greatly relived and for the first time my kids had a mom that could play basketball or hike or play tennis.
 Life was definitely better.

-Over the past 10 years I have had the privilege of helping hundreds, maybe even thousands of people succeed with their weight goals and many if not most of them were in the same state of mind I was, without hope and too tired to try anymore.
+Over the past 14 years I have had the privilege of helping hundreds, maybe even thousands of people succeed with their weight goals and many if not most of them were in the same state of mind I was, without hope and too tired to try anymore.
 Some are people that had gastric bypass surgery and have regained their weight, finding that conventional dieting no longer works for them.
-My customers have had as little as 5 pounds to lose or as many as 400+.
-Please know this..if you really want to lose weight and you don't want to take months or even years to do it, then Cambridge is your answer.
+My customers have had as little as a few pounds to lose, up to hundreds.
+Please know this..if you really want to lose weight and you don't want to take months or even years to do it, then Cambridge can be your answer.
 You can safely eliminate the excess weight in the shortest time possible and regain your health and vitality in the process.
 It would be my pleasure and my honor to help you and support you along the way.